Whole Wheat Ancho Chili Brownies

 - Meanwhile, combine whole wheat flour, salt and baking powder in a separate bowl.

-- When the butter and sugar mixture has cooled, whisk in the eggs, vanilla extract and orange zest until combined.
+- When the butter and sugar mixture has cooled, whisk in the eggs and vanilla extract until combined.

 - Add the flour mixture and chocolate chips and stir until combined.
 Pour into prepared pan.